airbytehq/glossary/content/term/data lake.md

 According to [Hortonworks Data Lake Whitepaper](http://hortonworks.com/wp-content/uploads/2014/05/TeradataHortonworks_Datalake_White-Paper_20140410.pdf), the data lake arose because new types of data needed to be captured and exploited by the enterprise.
 As this data became increasingly available, early adopters discovered that they could extract insight through new applications built to serve the business.
 The data lake supports the following capabilities:
 -   To capture and store raw data at scale for a low cost
 -   To store many types of data in the same repository
--   To perform [[data transformation|transformations]] on the data where the purpose may not be defined
+-   To perform [data transformation](term/data%20transformation.md) on the data where the purpose may not be defined
 -   To perform new types of data processing
 -   To perform single-subject analytics based on particular use cases